breqdev/flask-discord-interactions/docs/options.rst

         "What is the animal you hate the most?" return f"{ctx.author.display_name} hates {choice}s."

-You can also use an :py:class:`enum.IntEnum` to receive the value as an integer instead of a string:
+You can also use an :class:`enum.IntEnum` to receive the value as an integer instead of a string:

 .. code-block:: python